The Universal Language of Football: A Full Guide

 The Rise of Soccer in the United States

 First, let’s start with football, or soccer, right here in the United States.
-The sport’s history has gone through its ups and downs in the country, and that’s an understatement.
-It was considered a minor sport for decades, far down the pecking order.
+Soccer’s history in the US has gone through many ups and downs in the country and it was considered a minor sport for decades, far down the pecking order.

-The failed North American Soccer League dampened enthusiasm even further, and people wondered whether a pro league would ever get anywhere in the U.S. Was the sport just not ‘American’ enough?
+The failed North American Soccer League made the soccer experience ever worse for fans and people wondered whether a pro league would ever get anywhere in the U.S. Was the sport just not ‘American’ enough?

-But now, the rise of soccer is palpable, and MLS is no longer a laughing stock league, but one of real quality (Messi, anyone?).
+Nowadays the top league in the United States, the MLS, is one of the biggest leagues in the world attracting some of the greatest players in the world.
 Stadiums sell out on the regular, MLS has a deal with Apple, and players of real quality are on display every single week.

 A Common Passion, an Emotional Connection